How Many Teens Have PTSD?

 PTSD in adolescents is not easy to deal with, but it can be managed, and in some cases, it can go away completely.
 It requires a combination of treatments such as:

 - Medications: Certain medications may help keep anxiety and depression under control

 - Therapy: Therapies commonly used to treat PTSD include cognitive processing therapy, prolonged exposure activities, or eye movement desensitization and reprocessing therapy (EMDR).
 The goal is to allow the person to relive the event in a safe environment so they no longer associate it with irrational fear.

 There are many facilities that help with PTSD, but it can be difficult to find the one that’s right for your teen.
-It would be best if you considered the environment, the treatments offered, the quality of the staff and more.
-You can spend quite some time trying to find the perfect facility, or you can save yourself the trouble by contacting the Adolescent Wellness Academy first.
+It would be best to consider the environment, the treatments offered, the quality of the staff, and more.
+You can spend quite some time trying to find the perfect facility, or you can save yourself trouble by contacting the Adolescent Wellness Academy first.